ZONESTAR3D/source-code-for-3d-printer/README.md

 ---
 ## Upload firmware to your 3d printer
-1. For 32 bits control board, you can copy the *firmware.bin* to SD card and upload the firmware to your PC
+1. For 32 bits control board, you can copy the *firmware.bin* file to SD card and upload the firmware from the SD card.
-2. For 8bits control board, you need to upload firmwre to the control board by PC (from USB cable) About detail, please refer to [**upload firmware**](https://github.com/ZONESTAR3D/firmware/readme.md)
+2. For 8bits control board, you need to upload firmwre to the control board by PC (from USB cable), about detail, please refer to [**upload firmware**](https://github.com/ZONESTAR3D/firmware/readme.md)

 ---
 ## License